jurajbujdoso/pluto-revD-tcxo-replacement/README.md

 Use the heat resistant tape and create a mesh next to the oscilator.
 Then use desoldering station.
 I was not successfull with heater bellow 200"C and the success come with about 480"C. With tweezers I have removed old oscilator.
 ![mask](pred.jpg)

-After removing of old oscillator use desoldering tape and remove old tin.
+After removing of old oscillator use desoldering tape with soldering tips and remove old tin from pcb.
 I did not done it in first try and parts where not align and I have to desolder new osicillator :(.
 Add add some small amount of thin soldering paste on pcb afterwards.
 Place the smd oscillator on soldering paste and pcb.
 ![removed](odobrane.jpg)

 Use the heat station to distribute heat on soldering paste.
 I used 350"C and air flow in range of 10%.
 I recommend to keep heat resistant tape on pcb during soldering.
 It prevents from demage of other parts and does not allow soldering paste to move to unwanted direction.
 ![soldered](po-vymene.jpg)

 It is huge help to have electronic microsope or magnify glasses during procedure.
 I just use black pen marker to create more visible dot on smd oscillator for better aligment.

+# Resultes
+In the first test device seems to work, but it require some experience to provide feedback.
+Precision is now 100x better.
+With 20ppm and 1Ghz the freq. difference could be aroung 20Khz.

+Base on japan article former osicillator was reponsible for switch to provide external clock signal.
+With the replacement the external clock is no available any longer => No Leo Bodnar or similar solution.